-In this scenario, the Paper Catalog or Substrate Catalog on the Fiery server is populated by adding the media from the JDF jobs that are submitted.
+In this scenario, the Paper Catalog or Substrate Catalog on the Fiery server is populated by adding the media from the submitted JDF jobs.
 This strategy works well when the submitting location (for instance, a print shop) selects from a catalog of 10 to 12 media for most jobs.